 You will be required to create an Applicant Portal account in order to use our online application system.
 Once you have submitted your application you'll be able to track the progress of your application, upload supporting documents/portfolio/showreel and make subsequent applications.

-Please note: We are not able to guarantee that applications received in December will be reviewed in time for research degree students to start in January.
-The application review process can take up to 4 weeks for UK/EU applicants and 16 weeks (inclusive of the student visa application process) for overseas applicants.
+Please note: We are not able to guarantee that applications received after June 30 will be reviewed in time for research degree applicants to start in autumn 2017.
+The application review process can take 4 weeks or longer for UK/EU applicants and 16 weeks (inclusive of the student visa application process) for overseas applicants.

 **Please note that if you are applying to study an MPhil/PhD within the Business School, applications for our September 2017 intake will close on 29 June 2017.
 Any applications received after this date will be considered for January 2018 intake only.

 The research degrees listed below utilise editable PDF or Word application forms which are accessible via our online application system.